 Restrictive Covenant and Trade Secret Litigation

-Represents employers and employees often involving request for, or defense of, temporary or preliminary injunction.
-Has served as Vice Chair Equity Jurisprudence Committee of the New Jersey State Bar Association (NJSBA), as a panelist on chancery litigation for the NJSBA, and on multiple ICLE seminars.
+Represents employers and employees often involving requests for, or defense of, temporary or preliminary injunctions.
+Has served as Vice Chair of the Equity Jurisprudence Committee of the New Jersey State Bar Association (NJSBA), as a panelist on chancery litigation for the NJSBA, and on multiple ICLE seminars.

 Represents minority shareholders, majority shareholders, and close corporations.
 Has served as a panelist for ICLE and the NJSBA on shareholder litigation.

 Handles both the prosecution and defense of debtor/creditor litigation.
 For example: 21st Capital Corp. v.
 Tiffany & Co., 2008 N.J.
 Super.
 Unpub.
 LEXIS 2281 (App.Div.
 Feb.
 6, 2008) (Dismissal of case for Tiffany, defense of claim for $1.7 million owed).

 Represents numerous developers, the state of New Jersey, and other public entities on infrastructure and development projects at the Meadowlands (privatization of Meadowlands Racetrack and Monmouth Park), as well as in connection with the Bayonne and Goethals Bridges.
 For example: Coalition for Healthy Ports, et al. v.
 The United States Coast Guard, et al., Civil Action No. 13 CV 5347 (RA).

 Routinely advises businesses and executives in confidential sensitive matters and, in conjunction with litigation avoidance, works with a public relations and government relations teams.
 Often consulted in connection with creative ways to avoid litigation and minimize risk.

 Title Insurance Litigation